Pri3st/ASDF-Hotel-Database/README.md

 1) Clone or download the repository.
 2) Start XAMPP and Start Apache and MySQL from the XAMPP Control Panel
 3) Open phpMyAdmin
-4) Import the Database (Hotel.sql) in phpMyAdmin
+4) In phpMyAdmin, create a new Database named Hotel and import the Hotel.sql file in it.
+5) Credentials for connecting with the database can be found and changed as needed in the DBConnect.php (best practise is to create a new account in phpMyAdmin using the same credentials, and grant it all privileges for the Hotel Database).
-5) Move the hotel_web_app to C:\xampp\htdocs (in case of different installation directory, move the hotel_web_app folder inside the htdocs folder inside XAMPP)
+6) Move the hotel_web_app to C:\xampp\htdocs (in case of different installation directory, move the hotel_web_app folder inside the htdocs folder inside XAMPP)
-6) Access the web application by pasting the following path to your Web Browser: http://localhost/hotel_web_app/index.html
+7) Access the web application by pasting the following path to your Web Browser: http://localhost/hotel_web_app/index.html
-7) Start querying the database.
+8) Start querying the database.

 #Security Warning